 The prospect of seeing less of your child is a harsh one.
 However, at the same time losing focus can be catastrophic to your outlook.
-Law firms that cover this area of the legal process are no strangers to what can happen during child custody proceedings; keep reading for three examples of the surprising things they witness on a regular basis.
+Law firms that cover this area of the legal process are no strangers to what can happen during child custody proceedings; keep reading for three examples of the surprising things they witness regularly.

 People are willing to do whatever it takes when the custody of their children is on the line.
-This often includes setting the other party up, using their own words to paint an unflattering picture of them in court.
+This often includes setting the other party up and using their own words to paint an unflattering picture of them in court.

 If you’re embroiled in a child custody dispute, you may just find yourself on the receiving end of this tactic.
 The other parent may engage you in discussions designed to incite an angry response, all while recording you for their benefit.
 While these recordings might be inadmissible in court, they may still have value in some cases to evaluate your mental state and intentions.
 Words spoken out of anger have been used in many child custody proceedings.
 And, they seldom fail to leave some kind of impact in their wake.